 - hatamoto (bannermen), the highest rank.
 Only these warriors were expected to die to protect their lord's interests.

-All samurai were supervised by their lords, but from 1180 CE, the national Samurai-dokor (Board of Retainers) was formed to particularly monitor gokenin and dish out disciplinary measures for any misdemeanours if and when required.
-From 1591 CE, samurai were no longer permitted to be both farmers and warriors and had to choose one living or the other, the idea being this would make them more dependent and so more loyal to their masters.
+All samurai were supervised by their lords, but from 1180, the national Samurai-dokor (Board of Retainers) was formed to particularly monitor gokenin and dish out disciplinary measures for any misdemeanours if and when required.
+From 1591, samurai were no longer permitted to be both farmers and warriors and had to choose one living or the other, the idea being this would make them more dependent and so more loyal to their masters.

-Trained from aged 10 or even earlier, samurai rode and fought on horseback in the early medieval period, primarily using a bow but also a curved long sword when necessary.
-They had a second, shorter sword, and a decree by the ruler Hideyoshi in 1588 CE stated that only full samurai could wear two swords, and this became an important status symbol.
+Trained from aged 10 or even earlier in martial skills, samurai rode and fought on horseback in the early medieval period, primarily using a bow but also a curved long sword when necessary.
+They had a second, shorter sword, and a decree by the ruler Hideyoshi in 1588 stated that only full samurai could wear two swords, and this became an important status symbol.
 Samurai also learnt martial arts, of which there were 18 in the Edo period, but the most prized samurai skills were always horsemanship, archery and, then swordsmanship.
-From the 17th century CE, the sword took over from the bow as the quintessential samurai weapon - largely thanks to the bow being much cheaper and accessible to ordinary foot soldiers - and so the more exclusive sword became known as the 'soul of the samurai.'
+From the 17th century, the sword took over from the bow as the quintessential samurai weapon - largely thanks to the bow being much cheaper and accessible to ordinary foot soldiers - and so the more exclusive sword became known as the 'soul of the samurai.'
 Both weapons suited the samurai ideal that battle should involve personal duels.

 Bows were typically made using laminated bamboo strips around a wooden core.
 Cane might also be added for extra strength and the whole lacquered for protection against rain.
 Arrows varied in length depending on the skill of the archer, but a typical length in medieval times was 86-96 cm (34-38 inches).
 Shafts were made from young bamboo, heads were of iron or steel, and bird feathers were used to make three or four fletchings to give the arrow stability in flight.
 Fired from horseback, the rider's heavy wooden saddle with leather stirrups was designed to provide a stable platform and permit the rider to stand while firing.